alan-platform/AlanForVim/README.md

-# FabricForVim
+# AlanForVim
-Fabric for Vim
+Alan for Vim

 ## Instructions
 1. Close all instances of `vim`.